peel/peel.github.com-v2/_posts/2014-10-26-play-slick-with-oracle.md

 ---
 layout: post-no-feature
 title: "Play Slick with Oracle"
 description: "Working with Oracle database never is a pleasure.
 Right on from the environment setup till the very first CRUD operations.
 Yet often times we're forced to do so.
-Here's a quick guide on how to integrate Oracle into Play/Slick app."
+As I haven't found one, here's a quick guide on how to integrate Oracle into Play/Slick app."
 category: articles
 tags: [scala, programming, play]
 ---